 On the Canary Islands the standard voltage is 230 V and the frequency is 50 Hz.

-- You cannot use your electric appliances on the Canary Islands without a voltage converter, because the standard voltage on the Canary Islands (230 V) is higher than in the United States of America (120 V).
+- You can't use your electric appliances on the Canary Islands without a voltage converter, because the standard voltage on the Canary Islands (230 V) is higher than in the United States of America (120 V).

 Also the frequency on the Canary Islands (50 Hz) differs from the frequency in the United States of America (60 Hz).
 You should use a voltage converter which also changes the frequency, but these are hard to find.
-If your converter cannot change the frequency, be warned!
+If your converter can't change the frequency, be warned!
 Be especially careful with moving, rotating and time related appliances like clocks, shavers and electric fan heaters.